certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Locks an e-prescription to prevent it from being dispensed or revoked, or any of its events cancelled.
+Locks an E-Prescription to prevent it from being dispensed or revoked, or any of its events cancelled.

 **Authenticated**<br>
 Yes